Abundance for slc surfaces over arbitrary fields: Preliminaries

 Let $X$ be a reduced scheme with normalization $\pi\colon \bar{X}\to X$.
 The conductor ideal of the normalization is defined as

 It is an ideal in both $\sO_X$ and $\sO_{\bar{X}}$.
 We let

-and call them the \textit{conductor subschemes}.
+and call them the \emph{conductor subschemes}.

-\begin{lemma} Notations as above.
+\begin{lemma} Keep the notation above.
 Assume that $X$ is a demi-normal germ of variety.
-Then: \begin{enumerate} \item $D$ and $\bar{D}$ are reduced of pure codimension $1$. \item If $\eta\in D$ is a generic point such that $\Char k(\eta)\neq 2$, the morphism $\bar{D}\to D$ is \'{e}tale of degree $2$ in a neighborhood of $\eta$. \item $X$ has a dualizing sheaf which is invertible in codimension one.
-In particular, it has a well-defined canonical divisor $K_X$. \item Let $\Delta$ be a $\bQ$-divisor on $X$ with no component supported on $D$, and such that $K_X+\Delta$ is $\bQ$-Cartier.
+Then: \begin{enumerate} \item $D$ and $\bar{D}$ are reduced of pure codimension one. \item If $\eta\in D$ is a generic point such that $\Char k(\eta)\neq 2$, then the morphism $\bar{D}\to D$ is \'{e}tale of degree two in a neighborhood of $\eta$. \item $X$ has a dualizing sheaf which is invertible in codimension one.
+In particular, it has a well-defined canonical divisor $K_X$. \item Let $\Delta$ be a $\bQ$-divisor on $X$ with no component supported on $D$ and such that $K_X+\Delta$ is $\bQ$-Cartier.
 If $\bar{\Delta}$ denotes the divisorial part of $\pi^{-1}(\Delta)$, then there is a canonical isomorphism